DFE-Digital/Dfe.Academies.External/specification/ApplyToBecomeAnAcademy/01 Start.md

 ### Click Start Now

 GIVEN I am on the Landing Page
-WHEN I see the green button
+WHEN I click on the start now Call to Action
-AND I click on the start now Call to Action on the page THEN I am successfully redirected to the Your Applications page
+THEN I am redirected to the Your Applications page